[Update] The event report, including the participants' recommendations, can be accessed here.

 One of the main mandates of the UN Secretary-General’s High-Level Panel on Digital Cooperation, launched in July 2018, was to recommend improvements to the current digital policy architecture.

-The Panel’s report, which was launched in New York on 10 June, and which will be launched in Geneva on 17 June, has identified existing gaps and proposed three models and respective functions.
-The need for agility in digital co-operation is clear.
-[Update: Read the analytical summary of the report]
+The Panel’s report, which was launched in New York on 10 June, and in Geneva on 17 June, has now identified existing gaps and proposed three models and respective functions (read our summary of the Panel’s recommendations).

 The Geneva Internet Platform, the Permanent Mission of Switzerland to the UN, and the State of Geneva, together with other partners, invite you for an expert discussion on Monday, 24th June, which will kick-start the global discussion on the recommendations made by the Panel.
 Our speakers and lead discussants will help unpack the report, focusing on specific areas.